simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 }
 ```

 The `reset` function will be called to begin a new round in our Pong game (a new ball serve).
 When invoked, it repositions the ball at the center of the screen, marking the beginning of a fresh round of game-play.

-When either of the two paddles scores, the `reset` function ensures that the game restarts.
+It will be called when either of the two paddles scores.

 ### 7 - Updating the Game State

-In this step, we will create an `update` function to manage the game state, controlling the movement of key game elements.
+Now we need a function to be called every time we want to update the game state. `update` is a the function we need, it controls the movement of key game elements.
 This function is invoked at every interval execution.

 Let's break down the components of the `update` function: